 Here we outline the process for getting an application for PWD.

 This is one of the most often asked questions here at the VDRC.
-It’s asked so often, in fact, that we have weekly sessions about applying for PWD at the VDRC every Thursday afternoon at 1:30 PM.
+It’s asked so often, in fact, that we have weekly Zoom sessions about applying for PWD every Tuesday afternoon at 2:30 PM.
 We highly recommend you attend one of these sessions to determine your eligibility, have your questions personally answered, and get advice suited to your scenario.

 Here are the four steps that you must take to acquire a PWD application form – THERE IS NO OTHER WAY.